Smiling men examine a display at an outdoor corporate workshop or team offsite on a modern terrace.

 How often should we incorporate these activities into the workday?

-For quick energizers, aim for 5-10 minutes at the start of weekly meetings.
-For deep team-building games to play at work that require strategic insight, schedule 30-45 minutes bi-weekly or reserve them for dedicated quarterly off-sites.
+Quick energizers: 5–10 minutes at the start of weekly meetings.
+Deep team-building activities: 30–45 minutes bi-weekly or quarterly off-sites.

 Are competitive games counterproductive to team building?